 A ritual can only be cast if all the specified Casters, Components, Focuses, Circle and Sacrifices are available.

 One of the ritualists involved in the casting must be nominated as the Ritual Leader.
 For individual ritualists, the Ritual Leader is obviously the ritualist himself.
-For a Ritual Group, any member can be nominated the Ritual Leader for a ritual, though usually this will be the character with the highest Work with Cabal/Conclave skill level.
+For a Ritual Group, any member with Work with Cabal can be nominated the Ritual Leader for a ritual, though usually this will be the character with the highest Work with Cabal/Conclave skill level.

-The maximum level that a Ritual Group can cast is equal to the sum of all their Work with Cabal/Conclave skills (which may be limited by their Magic Ritual/Religious Ceremony skills for the specific school/path they are casting).
+The maximum level that a Ritual Group can cast is equal to the sum of all their Work with Cabal/Conclave skills, up to twice the Ritual Leader’s Magic Ritual Skill (which may be limited by their Magic Ritual/Religious Ceremony skills for the specific school/path they are casting).

 When performing a ritual:

-Rituals follow the same Casting Requirements as for casting a spell/miracle normally, except you can never run (and if using a Ritual Circle, you should remain within/around it) and instead of using the standard vocals, you perform the ritual (but the name of the spell/miracle must still be said at the end of the ritual).
+Rituals follow the same Casting Requirements as for casting a spell/miracle normally, except you can never run (and if using a Ritual Circle, you should remain within 20’ of it) and instead of using the standard vocals, you perform the ritual (but the name of the spell/miracle must still be said at the end of the ritual).

 You can cast multiple spells/miracles together that interact in some way (e.g. Extend/Extension and Spell Weave) with both Rituals and Instant-Cast as described below: